Clark Kent has his kryptonite, I have poison oak.

 Know Thy Enemy: Identification

-Poison oak leaves look a lot like oak leaves and usually grow in clusters of three (‘leaves of three let it be’).
+Poison oak leaves look a lot like oak leaves and usually grow in clusters of three – ‘leaves of three let it be’ as the old saying goes.
 But some varieties have five, seven or nine leaves per cluster.

 Often (but not always, mother nature wouldn’t make it that easy), the leaves are shiny.